Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Methods

-With these concatenated matrices, the MRL update for $P_k$ in \eqref{eqn:MRL_iteration} now includes contributions from each of TT, TE and EE, with the latter two weighted by factors of $\gamma$ and $\gamma^2$.
-Furthermore, the covariance matrix in $Q_L$ contains cross-covariances between the TT, TE, and EE (assumed to be cosmic variance only for our analysis).
-This ensures that the $\tanh$ weights can still be significant if, for example, the $TT$ fit is good but the correlated TE and EE counterparts deviate a lot from the data.
+With these concatenated matrices, the MRL update for $P_k$ in \eqref{eqn:MRL_iteration} now includes contributions from each of the TT, TE and EE, with the latter two weighted by factors of $\gamma$ and $\gamma^2$.
+The covariance matrix appearing in $Q_L$ of the MRL iterations contains the covariance matrices for TT, TE and EE spectra along the diagonal, as well as the cross-covariances between them.
+This ensures that the $\tanh$ weights can still be significant if, for example, the $TT$ fit is good but the correlated TE and EE counterparts deviate significantly from the data.
+Note that cosmic variance limited values were used for the cross-covariance, as the full covariance matrix was unavailable during the development of this work.
+This is a crude approximation for estimating the joint likelihood, especially for high-$\ell$ correlations and polarization.
+However, in the context of MRL, this simply reduces the interaction between TT, TE, and EE contributions to the $\tanh$ weights in \eqref{eqn:MRL_iteration}, and has a small effect in the final reconstruction.

-The parameter $\gamma$ in \eqref{eqn:block_matrices} is a free parameter which determines how heavily weighted the polarisation data is compared to the temperature one.
-Note that scaling both $C_\ell$ and $G_{\ell k}$s by some $\ell$ dependent factor \textit{does} alter the reconstruction result, since MRL is inherently non-linear.
-We keep $\gamma < 1$, motivated by the fact that the Planck TT data has higher signal-to-noise than the TE and EE counterparts overall.
-We also found that the noisy EE data at high $\ell$s (often being negative) can sometimes cause numerical instabilities when not weighted down, since the fractional updates in \eqref{eqn:MRL_iteration} can struggle when $C_{\ell}^{(i)}$ crosses zero.
+The parameter $\gamma$ in \eqref{eqn:block_matrices} is a tunable parameter which determines the relative weight of the polarization and temperature data within the MRL iterations.
+The covariance matrix for $C^\mathrm{tot}$ also contains appropriate factors of $\gamma$.
+Since the data vector and covariance matrix are rescaled by the same ($\ell$-dependent) factor, the $\chi^2$ statistic and the likelihood remain unchanged.
+However, this does affect the MRL reconstruction results because MRL is inherently non-linear.
+We keep $\gamma < 1$, motivated by the fact that the \textit{Planck} TT data has higher signal-to-noise than the TE and EE counterparts overall.
+This enters the MRL iterations through $\tilde{G}_{\ell k}$ and lowers the impact of fractional errors in $C_\ell^\mathrm{EE}$ and $C_\ell^\mathrm{EE}$ on updating $P_k$.
+We also found that the noisy EE data at high $\ell$s (often being negative) can sometimes cause numerical instabilities unless weighted down, since the fractional updates in \eqref{eqn:MRL_iteration} can struggle when $C_{\ell}^{(i)}$ crosses zero.
+In practice, we chose $\gamma=0.001$, the largest value where we could guarantee a stable reconstruction process.